kieranelby/KingOfTheEtherThrone/templates/README.nunjucks.md

 ## Warning

-This is under development - the contract may be replaced with a new one.
+This is all very pre-release and buggy - might switch to referring to a new contract soon!

 ## What does it do?